cap-js/docs/node.js/outbox.md

 ```

 ::: tip
-Some services are outboxed by default, these include [cds.MessagingService](messaging) and `cds.AuditLogService` services.
+Some services are outboxed by default, these include [cds.MessagingService](messaging) and `cds.AuditLogService`.
 :::

 You're encouraged to enable the [persistent outbox](#persistent-outbox) with